ENCCS/julia-for-hpc/content/exercises.rst

 .. challenge:: Optimise and benchmark

-   - Benchmark the :meth:`evolve!` function.
+   - Benchmark the :meth:`evolve!` function in the Julia REPL.
    - Add the ``@inbounds`` macro to the innermost loop.
    - Benchmark again and estimate the performance gain.